Schema processing in Jitterbit Integration Studio

 Introduction

-When using a user-defined schema, in certain circumstances data may be converted during processing.
-This page describes when and how data is converted.
+In certain circumstances, data in schemas may be converted during processing.
+This page describes when and how data is converted depending on the schema type:

 Names of fields and nodes